percona/everest-doc/docs/secure/Idp_integration.md

         !!! note "Note"
             Okta allows the use of HTTP for development purposes and in cases where the Admin explicitly permits it.

+        e.
+Copy the `clientID` of the created app.
+        f.
+Navigate to **Security → API → Authorization Servers** and copy the `issuerURL` you’d like to use for the Everest authorization.